What are cookies?

 We use first party and third-party cookies for several reasons.
-Some cookies are required for technical reasons in order for our websites to operate, and we refer to these as "essential" or "strictly necessary" cookies.
-Other cookies also enable us to track and target the interests of our users to enhance the experience on our websites and services.
+Some cookies are required for technical reasons in order for our websites to operate, and we refer to these as “essential” or “strictly necessary” cookies.
+Other cookies also enable us to track and target the interests of our users to enhance the experience on our websites and Services.
 For example, we keep track of the websites and pages you visit in order to determine what portion of our website or service is the most popular or most used.
-This data is used to deliver customized content and promotions within the website and Services to users whose behavior indicates that they are interested in a particular subject area.
+This data is used to deliver customized content and promotions within the website and service to users whose behavior indicates that they are interested in a particular subject area.
 Third parties serve cookies through our websites for advertising, analytics and other purposes.
 This is described in more detail below.

 What types of cookies do we use and how do we use them?